jihunhwang/jihunhwang.github.io/_posts/2025-01-26-b01lersCTF 2022 Hardcore Predicate Writeup.md

 <font size="4">
 <p>
-One may naively think (like I did) that, since the accuracy is 90%, we can just send the same bitstring $x$ multiple times and take the majority; basically, we repeat the Part 1 multiple times.
+One may naively think (like I did) that, since the accuracy is 90%, we can just send the same bitstring $x$ multiple times and take the majority; basically, we repeat Part 1 multiple times.
 </p>

 {% highlight python %}